illuminatech/validation-composite/README.md

 );

 if ($validator->fails()) {
-    echo $validator->errors()->first('password'); // outputs 'The password must be at least 6 characters.'
+    echo $validator->errors()->first('password'); // outputs 'The password must be at least 8 characters.'
 }
 ```

 > Note: do not use rules like 'sometimes', 'required', 'required_with', 'required_without' and so on in the composite rule.
-  These are processed at the different validation level will have no effect or may behave unexpectedly.
+  These are processed at the different validation level and thus will have no effect or may behave unexpectedly.

 You may define composite validation rules using [validation factory extensions](https://laravel.com/docs/5.8/validation#using-extensions) feature.
 For such case you may use `Illuminatech\Validation\Composite\DynamicCompositeRule`.
 For example: